 The Solutions: New Windows and Doors

 Noise reduction glazing on glass windows and doors helps reduce sound drastically.
-Eric researched all the options of glazing profiles to find the right solution for the family.
-Together, Rick and Eric determined which glass and glazing options were most cost-effective.
+We researched all the options of glazing profiles to find the right solution for the family.
+Together, Rick and the Door Store and Windows team determined which glass and glazing options were most cost-effective.